 Having a strong system such as this in place is also achievable and presents even better security for small business.
-In this series, we’ll disambiguate the critical terminology surrounding crypto and present you with several simple steps you can take to protect both your business and your customers.
+In this series, we’ll disambiguate the critical terminology surrounding crypto and present you with several simple steps you can take to protect both your business and

 Every business will, at some point, face the pressure of government or industry regulation.
 These rules exist to help guide businesses towards keeping their customers safe and protecting the market in general.
 However, the rules can often be complicated and confusing, particularly when security is involved.

 Instead of merely citing ambiguous acronyms, we’ll walk through some of the various security-related regulations that exist and how they might impact your business.
 We’ll help you grasp the steps you can take right now to both understand and move towards compliance with these varying regulations.

 One Thing Right Now …

 In March, we covered several tools available

 to developers for managing secrets across teams.
 Two of these tools were 1Password

 , the two most popular password managers available online.
 If you could do just one thing

 right now to help improve the security of your small business, it would be installing a password manager.